 These best practices reflect recommendations shared by a cross-functional team of seasoned Lookers.
 These insights come from years of experience working with Looker customers, from implementation to long-term success.
 The practices are written to work for most users and situations, but as always use best judgment when implementing.

-- Use the label parameter to apply friendly names to dimensions or measures for end users while maintaining database-friendly names within the View and Model files.
-A couple of common terms to consider renaming would be changing “Count" to "Number of" and "Sum" to "Total”.
-If you aren't sure which words are jargon, work with a business user to build out some common reports and see what words they use to describe what they are looking for.
+labelparameter to apply friendly names to dimensions or measures for end users, while maintaining database-friendly names within the view and model files.
+You might consider renaming a couple of common terms, like "Count" to "Number of" and "Sum" to "Total."
+If you aren't sure which words are meaningful to users, work with a business user to build out some common reports, and see what words they use to describe what they are looking for.

 |Try This||Instead of This|